-We hope that this step towards growing and boosting the OECI communication tools will be appreciated and that the Yearbook will help to create a real community of cancer centres in which everyone feels free to participate by sharing opinions, ideas, scientific outcomes and best practices, with a view to accelerating the take-over of innovation.
+We also hope that this Edition of the Yearbook will help to create a real community of cancer centres everyone feels free to participate to by sharing opinions, ideas, scientific outcomes and best practices, with a view to accelerating the take-over of innovation.
+We invite all the actors of the cancer fight to think together, democratically, with the only objective to improve the adoption of the best practices and to guarantee equal treatments to all cancer patients.

 Some of the inserts in the Yearbook promote the main initiatives and events where the OECI plays a pivotal role or is actively involved.

-On behalf of the OECI Membership, I would like to warmly welcome the 6 new Members, who are presented for the first time in this edition of the Yearbook.
+Finally, on behalf of the OECI Family, I would like to warmly welcome our 12 new Members, who are presented in this Edition of the Yearbook for the first time.